NayabRasool786/MAJORPROJECT/README.md

  Technologies
 This project uses the following technologies and frameworks:
-- Backend: Node.js, Express.js (or Python/Django, or other backend technology)
+- Backend: Node.js, Express.js
-- Database: MongoDB (or PostgreSQL, MySQL)
+- Database: MongoDB
-- Frontend: React.js, Bootstrap (or any CSS framework)
+- Frontend: React.js, Bootstrap
-- Authentication: JSON Web Tokens (JWT)
+- Authentication: JSON Web Tokens
-- Deployment: Docker, AWS (optional)

  Installation
 Follow these steps to set up the project on your local machine.